-This work is in the context of the ALIZ-E project.
+This work is in the context of the ALIZ-E project (with new work now being conducted as part of the DREAM project).
 The aim of this project is to extend the length of social interactions between robots and children from minutes to days and weeks.
 Two important themes emerge from this work: (1) believable any-depth interaction, which means (for example) that the robot system is robust to low quality sensory information, and resulting uncertain knowledge of child/environment state, and can nevertheless maintain an engaging interaction (this is a very difficult problem!), and (2) a strong commitment to testing and evaluation of systems 'in the wild', i.e. in settings that are typical for our subjects, and not for ourselves as roboticists, specifically schools and hospitals (extremely difficult both practically and methodologically!).

 My role and interest within the project is to explore the role of Memory within such robotic systems capable of adaptive social interaction over extended periods of time.
 Starting from my perspective of memory in the wider context of cognition (see description above), my emphasis has been on how associative processes can be used for a number of purposes, including concept acquisition (a more abstract study), and multi-modal (and typically non-linguistic, i.e. behavioural) alignment within a game interaction (see Sandtray description below).